LeneDaisy/css2024_day01/README.md

 welcome to the coding summer school

-this is day one files and folders
+this is day one file and folders